25 Oct How to Spend One Day in Berlin

 The city is edgy and industrial-looking, and whilst I didn’t find it to be the most attractive city, I liked the cool vibe; the vintage clothing shops, the kebab places, the great Asian restaurants, the hostels and the non-stop party scene.

 Lots of backpackers seem to stay in Berlin a while, which is understandable with the cheap food, the array of walking tours and the fact that the city never sleeps.
-If you really love it here you can always find English jobs in Germany and experience being an expat in Berlin.

 Whilst I preferred Munich to Berlin, I’d like to go back and spend some more time there.